All files

 An oversight, a mistake made in good faith or a poorly managed cross-border situation can lead to a tax offence, sometimes without the taxpayer being fully aware of it.
 Whether it’s a question of undeclared foreign accounts, a property that has been overlooked in the declaration of assets or a dividend that has been incorrectly broken down, it is often possible to regularize the situation spontaneously, before a tax audit is carried out.
 But to do so, you need to act correctly, methodically and strategically.
 Why regularize on a voluntary basis ?
 Spontaneous denunciation (or voluntary corrective declaration) enables the taxpayer to regain the initiative vis-à-vis the tax authorities.
 It consists in spontaneously declaring an error, an omission

-Taxation of atypical assets held between France and Switzerland
+Structuring your assets between France and Switzerland

 Tax audits in France or Switzerland: reacting with method and strategy